Last updated:

 Embracing a Comprehensive Approach to Inference Scaling

-In this blog post, I explored several cutting-edge technologies designed to address the challenges of scaling machine learning inference, including NVIDIA Triton Inference Server, TorchServe, Torch Dynamo, Facebook AITemplate, and OpenAI Triton.
+In this blog post, I explored several cutting-edge technologies designed to address the challenges of scaling machine learning inference, including NVIDIA Triton Inference Server, TorchServe, Torch Dynamo, Facebook AITemplate, OpenAI Triton, and GPUs on Kubernetes.
 Each solution offers unique features and capabilities that cater to different requirements and preferences.

 Addressing the challenges of scaling machine learning inference for reliability, speed, and cost efficiency requires a comprehensive approach considering various aspects, including serving technologies, GPU management strategies, and model interchangeability.
 In this blog post, I have explored different cutting-edge solutions designed to tackle these challenges, such as NVIDIA Triton Inference Server, TorchServe, ONNX inference, Torch Dynamo, Facebook AITemplate, OpenAI Triton, and specialized GPU orchestration and scheduling solutions.
 Of course, there is a lot more that I could have covered, including the considerable improvements coming with PyTorch 2.0 or open-source framework like Kernl that help optimize and accelerate PyTorch models.